The 2009 Victory Garden Craze

 Start Small

-It does not take many calculations to figure if you save money for food with a small garden, you will save even more with a big one.
+It does not take much calculation to figure that if you save money for food with a small garden, you will save even more with a big one.
 That is true, but you need to figure in your time and tools needed.
 A larger garden takes longer to prepare and keep watered and weed free.
 At some point you might need a tiller or other equipment which adds to your costs.
 If you freeze or can your harvest, figure in extra time and the cost of equipment and supplies.

 Get to know a local gardener